rd389/Heroes-of-OCamlot/README.txt

 provide a target for each of their minions in play, as well as the hero itself if it has any attack damage.

+NOTE: The following game-specific notation is used to display a minion's current health and attack:
+"Attack/HP" where Attack and HP are ints, followed by the name of the corresponding minion.

 When one of your characters attacks a target, which can be any of the opponent's minions on the board or your opponent themselves (player 1 and player 2 targeted by typing P1 and P2 respectively), the target is dealt damage equal to the